Thailand

 9-Inform Someone of Your Itinerary

 It’s a good idea to leave a copy of your itinerary with a trusted friend or family member back home.
-Include details such as your flight information, accommodation bookings, and any activities you plan to do.
+Include details such as your flight information, accommodation bookings, and planned activities.

 This can be helpful in emergencies or if someone needs to reach you while you’re away.